HACCP Based Procedures

 Q. Is there flexibility in relation to compliance with the HACCP requirement?

 Yes, there is certain flexibility in relation to compliance with the HACCP requirement.
-The legislation recognises that in food businesses undertaking low-risk activities, the prerequisite hygiene requirements are sufficient to control food safety without the need to develop a HACCP based system.
+The legislation recognises that in food businesses undertaking low-risk activities, the prerequisite programmes (PRPs) are sufficient to control food safety without the need to develop HACCP based procedures.
 For more information on HACCP flexibility please refer to Guidance Note No. 11 Assessment of HACCP Compliance (Revision 2)

 Q. What are prerequisite hygiene requirements?